just-the-docs/just-the-docs-tests/_color/input.md

 ---
-title: Search input
+title: Search input color
 ---

-# Search input
+# Search input color

 The following button toggles between the `light` and `dark` color schemes on this page: